-A. Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Saturday, May 18th at assigned locations across the state.

-1. There will be 16 sites for Class 1A and 16 sites for Class 2A.

-2. To complete the tournament on Saturday, the local manager may, at his/her discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
+- A. Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Saturday, October 19th at assigned locations across the state. - 1.
+There will be 16 sites for Class 1A and 16 sites for Class 2A. - 2.
+To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
 If the local manager wishes to begin the competition on Friday before 4:00 p.m., written consent of the principal from each participating school is required.
 Sectional managers will send to the principals from participating schools the IHSA Tennis Request for Earlier Start Time Form for their approval.
-This document can be located online and in the tennis manual.
+This document can be located online and in the tennis manual. - B. State Final Tournament: The state final tournament will be hosted by Buffalo Grove High School in Buffalo Grove on October 24-26th, 2019. - 1.
+Tournament central will be located at the Buffalo Grove High School gymnasium.
+Matches will be played at District 211, 214, and 220 schools. - 2.
+Buffalo Grove High School tennis coach, Kevin Schrammel, has been designated as the state final manager.